Charterstone: Release and reception

-Response to the game has been mostly positive, with reviewers praising the satisfying complex layers of new elements the game ongoingly introduces, but noting that the game is slow to reveal its secrets, and can seem plodding in the early stages of the campaign.
+Response to the game has been mostly positive, with reviewers praising the satisfying complex layers of new elements the game introduces as it progresses, but noting that the game is slow to reveal its secrets, and can seem plodding in the early stages of the campaign.

-Matt Thrower writing for IGN stated that "Your first play of Charterstone makes it feel like the world's dullest worker placement game," but that persistence with the game pays off: "Along the way strategies will develop in depth and push players along a path from co-operation to competition.
+Matt Thrower writing for IGN stated that "Your first play of Charterstone makes it feel like the world's dullest worker placement game", but that persistence with the game pays off: "Along the way strategies will develop in depth and push players along a path from co-operation to competition.
 It's an incredible journey if you've got the time."

 Digital version

-Charterstone: Digital Edition finished was released on Mar 26, 2020.
-The game is currently available on Android, Microsoft Windows, Linux, macOS, and Nintendo Switch.
+Charterstone: Digital Edition was released on Mar 26, 2020.
+The game is currently available on Android, iOS, iPadOS, Microsoft Windows, Linux, macOS, and Nintendo Switch.